 The Federal Housing Administration offers its own loan modification options to make payments more manageable for delinquent borrowers.

-Depending on your situation, FHA loan modification options may include:
+Depending on your situation, FHA mortgage modification options may include:

 - Lowering the interest rate

 - Rolling unpaid principal, interest, or loan costs back into the existing loan’s balance

 - Re-amortizing the mortgage to help the borrower make up missed payments

 In some cases where extra assistance is needed, FHA borrowers may be eligible for the FHA-Home Affordable Modification Program (FHA-HAMP).